-No statistically significant correlation was observed between Lp (a) levels and serum lipids and age in the overall patient group of 3915 individuals.
-For relevant values of Pearson's correlation coefficient see Table 1.
-The same correlation analyses were conducted in the final group of 550 individuals (Table 2), which had correlation coefficients not markedly different from those in the basic group.
+No significant correlation was observed between Lp(a) levels and serum lipids and age in the overall patient group of 3915 individuals (for relevant values of Pearson's correlation coefficient see Table 1).
+The same correlation analyses were conducted in the final group of 550 individuals (Table 2), which had correlation coefficients not markedly different from those in the basic group (data not shown).

-When we compared the mean Lp (a) plasma levels between the subgroup of type 2 diabetics and non-diabetics (p=0.3935), hypertonics and non-hypertonics (p=0.2329), and smokers and non-smokers (p=0.2682), no statistically significant differences were detected.
+When we compared the mean Lp(a) plasma levels between the subgroup of type 2 diabetics and non-diabetics (p=0.3935), hypertonics and nonhypertonics (p=0.2329), and smokers and non-smokers (p=0.2682), no significant differences were detected.

-We found a statistically significant increase of mean Lp (a) levels in the subgroup of patients with CHD (p=0.0219).
-In the logistic regression analysis we utilized the Lp (a) plasma level as a predictor of CHD.
-Lipoprotein (a) levels significantly affected the probability of CHD (p=0.0234).
-The predicted probability represents the likelihood of CHD development among patients with a given Lp (a) level (Graph 1).
-When we analyzed the individuals with premature manifestation of CHD (78 individuals) the association of Lp (a) levels with the development of CHD was not significant (p=0.1471).
+We found a significant increase of mean Lp(a) levels in the subgroup of patients with CHD (p=0.0219).
+In the logistic regression analysis we utilized the Lp(a) plasma level as a predictor of CHD.
+Lipoprotein(a) levels significantly affected the probability of CHD (p=0.0234).
+The predicted probability represents the likelihood of CHD development among patients with a given Lp(a) level (Fig. 1).
+When we analyzed the individuals with premature manifestation of CHD (78 individuals) the association of Lp(a) levels with the development of CHD was not significant (p=0.1471).

-Allelic frequencies of the two single nucleotide substitutions were as follows: +121G>A (0.794/0.206±0.017), +93C>T (0.865/0.135±0.010).
-Genotypes and relevant mean Lp (a) levels are summarized in Table 3.
+Allelic frequencies of the two single nucleotide substitutions were as follows: +121G > A (0.794/0.206± 0.017), +93C > T (0.865/0.135±0.010).
+Genotypes and relevant mean Lp(a) levels are summarized in Table 3.
 The most frequent allele of the STR locus had 8 repeats (0.711±0.019), allelic frequencies of other alleles were: STR with 7 repeats (0.008±0.003), STR with 9 repeats (0.151±0.015), STR with 10 repeats (0.111±0.013), and STR with 11 repeats (0.019±0.006).
-All genotypes detected in the final group and related Lp (a) levels are given in Table 4.
+All genotypes detected in the final group and related Lp(a) levels are given in Table 4.
 Distribution of the genotype frequencies were in Hardy-Weinberg equilibrium.

-No effect of the +121G>A polymorphism on Lp (a) level was observed (p=0.2515), but there was a significant association of the +93C>T polymorphism with Lp (a) levels (p=0.0166).
-There was a highly significant association of different length of the STR locus with Lp (a) levels (p<0.0001).
-Our results indicate that mean Lp (a) levels increase with a decreasing number of TTTTA repeats.
-Moreover, when we analyzed a combined effect of all three polymorphic sites on Lp (a) levels the association of the +93C>T polymorphism became attenuated and was no more significant (p=0.6001), whereas the effect of the STR locus was still persistent (p=0.0029).
+No effect of the ± 121 G>A polymorphism on Lp(a) level was observed (p=0.2515), but there was a significant association of the ± 93 C>T polymorphism with Lp(a) levels (p=0.0166).
+There was a highly significant association of different length of the STR locus with Lp(a) levels (p<0.0001).
+Our results indicate that mean Lp(a) levels increase with a decreasing number of TTTTA repeats.
+Moreover, when we analyzed a combined effect of all three polymorphic sites on Lp(a) levels the association of the ± 93 C>T polymorphism became attenuated and was no more significant coronary heart disease development among patients with a given persistent (p=0.0029).